 Qualifications are offered up to GCSE Level in Physical Education and Dance.
 All students participate in compulsory Physical Education, which does not give a GCSE but supports our ethos that every member of our community has access to facilities and teaching to maintain a healthy lifestyle.

 We have a Curriculum Area Leader for Physical Education who is supported by a team of 7 Teaching Staff.
-We also have a Co-ordinator of Dance and a Co-ordinator of Redesignation.
 The faculty is based in the Sports Building.

 The aim of being a Sports College is to have an impact on students’ lives in terms of their personal development, well-being and achievement both academically and in other non-academic areas.
 By increasing opportunities for physical activity and educating about healthier lifestyles, our aims for our students is to improve their overall health; introduce opportunities for social interaction; give opportunities for improved social and moral developments; reduce the risk of developing adult diseases; achieving a sense of well being and self-esteem; reducing the likelihood of anxiety and stress; maintenance of energy balance and an improved cognitive function for academic achievement in school.